 DTS Magazine is a ministry of Dallas Theological Seminary.
-We prefer creative articles written by our alumni, faculty, students, staff, board members, donors and their families.
+We prefer articles written by our alumni, faculty, students, staff, board members, donors and their families.
 Over the years we have published excellent pieces from our writers.
 We continue our commitment to working with guest authors who are theologically like-minded.

 We are looking for articles that fall into one or more of the following categories: